acode/cli/README.md

 };
 ```

-# Accessing Your Microservices From Other Applications
+# Accessing Your APIs From Other Applications

 As mentioned in the previous section, you can use the NPM `lib` package that's
 [available on GitHub and NPM](https://github.com/stdlib/lib-node) to access your
-microservices from legacy Node.js applications and even the web browser.
+APIs from legacy Node.js applications and even the web browser.
 We'll
 have more SDKs coming out in the following months.

 An existing app would call a function (username.bestTrekChar with version 0.2.1):